Stratio/sparta/doc/src/site/sphinx/policy.rst

 Transformations
 ***************

-Once the data passes through the input to SpaRkTA you usually need to treat this raw data in order to model your fields.
+Once the data passes through the input to Sparkta you usually need to treat this raw data in order to model your fields.

 You can learn more about transformations `here <transformations.html>`__